B1PL0B/Free-Online-Text-File-Splitter/README.md

 **Installation:**

-1. Clone this repository.
-2. Open the `index.html` file in a web browser.
+1. Download and Open the `index.html` file in a web browser.

 **Contributions:**